GuangyuWangLab2021/Thor/README.rst

-Thor - integrated analysis platform of tissue histology and spatial transcriptomics
+Thor - integrated analysis platform of tissue histology and spatial transcriptomics at **cell level**
 ========================================================